rdpalacio/rdpalacio-website/content/_index.md

 I am a Colombian biologist with a PhD in Conservation Biology from Duke University, USA.
 My mission is the protection of life on Earth.
 For me, conservation is the Wildly Important.

-My work usually involves fieldwork, long walks, lots of birds, and filming short videos.
-It also has a heavy dose of writing grants for conservation and doing science that contributes knowledge to preserve species and their habitats.
+My work usually involves fieldwork, long walks, lots of birds, and filming [short videos](https://www.youtube.com/c/RubenPalacio1).
+It also has a heavy dose of raising funds for conservation and doing science to support the preservation of species and their habitats.

-My [research]({{< ref "research.md" >}}) has been published in top peer-reviewed journals and I have appeared in a variety of [Media]({{< ref "Media.md" >}}) outlets highlighting the impact of my scientific contributions and conservation initiatives.

 Currently, I am Science Director of [Fundacion Ecotonos](https://www.ecotonos.org), a non-profit I co-founded focused on biodiversity conservation in the tropical Andes and the Key Biodiversity Area (KBA) San Antonio cloud forest in particular.
+I have a [full page interview]({{< ref "interview-2019.md" >}}) about my work in this region from one of the largest newspapers of Colombia.

-I invite you to know more [About]({{< ref "about.md" >}}) me and find out what I am up to right [Now]({{< ref "now.md" >}}).
+I invite you to know more [About]({{< ref "about.md" >}}) me, and find out what I am up to right [Now]({{< ref "now.md" >}}).
 Also, please consider [supporting my work](https://www.buymeacoffee.com/rdpalacio) in the protection of Nature.